Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

     ![Changes in the Dockerfile](../dockerfile-updates.png "Changes in the Dockerfile")

-3. Replace references to services will call to extension method
+3. Replace references to services with call to extension method

     In the `App` folder you will also find `Startup.cs`